 Whatever the weather, wherever the destination, you’ll find me wearing a pair of jeans.
-Sailing to St Kilda, climbing the Great Wall of China, cycling around Amsterdam: jeans have been my clothing of choice for them all.

 Naturally, then, I love the idea of jeans that can withstand the elements, which is exactly what the denim legends at Wrangler have come up with for their new winter collection.
 I was intrigued when the team got in touch, and when I discovered that the ‘Born Ready’ denim range was also part of a campaign to inspire people to find everyday adventures close to home, I was hooked.